Jay-Kip/alx-low_level_programming/0x0B-malloc_free/README.md

-Malloc function used to allocate memory to a proggramme
+Malloc Anf Free functions used to allocate memory to a proggramme